Philippines TraveL GUIDE

 13. Internet in the Philippines

 One thing you need to keep in mind when planning your trip around the Philippines is how much time you have.
-Transfers between destinations in the country are still quite time‑consuming, and you’ll normally need a full day to move from one place to another.
-That’s why we encourage you to plan your trip by zones.
-Most itineraries in the Philippines cover Palawan (El Nido + Port Barton or Coron) and one or two islands in the Visayas (Bohol, Siquijor, or Malapascua) or in Mindanao (Siargao or Camiguín).
+Transfers between destinations in the country are still quite time-consuming, and you’ll normally need a full day to move from one place to another.
+That’s why we encourage you to plan your trip by region.
+Most itineraries in the Philippines cover Palawan (El Nido + Port Barton or Coron) and one or two islands in the Visayas (Bohol, Siquijor, or Malapascua) or in Mindanao (Siargao or Camiguin).

 EL NIDO